atom/atom/docs/upgrading/upgrading-your-package.md

 ## Using the model layer rather than the view layer

-The API no longer exposes any view objects or view classes. `atom.workspaceView`, and all the view classes: `WorkspaceView`, `EditorView`, `PaneView`, etc. have been globally deprecated.
+The API no longer exposes any specialized view objects or view classes. `atom.workspaceView`, and all the view classes: `WorkspaceView`, `EditorView`, `PaneView`, etc. have been globally deprecated.

 Nearly all of the atom-specific actions performed by the old view objects can now be managed via the model layer.
 For example, here's adding a panel to the interface using the `atom.workspace` model instead of the `workspaceView`: